-But unhappiness, as Tolstoy reminds us, is always personal.
+But unhappiness is always personal.

-The reason I should have known that is because I was that kid.
-I lived in fear of my bipolar dad.
-In high school, my dad was arrested at my brother’s ballgame for harassing my stepdad.
-In front of what felt like half my school.
-I started leaving school early several times a week.
+In response to chaos at home, I started leaving school early several times a week.
 My grades dropped.
-On the softball field, I went from team MVP shortstop to a player who couldn’t catch any ball in right field.
+On the softball field, I went from team MVP to a player who couldn’t catch any ball hit to right field.
 Trauma in plain sight.
 But no one wanted to embarrass me by saying something.

 After 6 ACEs, your life expectancy decreases.
 Rut-roh.